Ange-Crespo/BitcoinHW3/README.md

-# BitcoinHW3
+# Bithundi
-Homework 3 for Bitcoin Class in NTU
+The new age DAPP

+This is the repository for Group-3,
+Please make your code supper supper modular to make easy in the end debuging and integration